 - Mango: If you aren’t a fan of mango or can’t find any in season, try using fresh pineapple to create a spicy pineapple margarita!

 - Time Saver: Looking to save a little time on prep and avoid washing your blender?
-You can use a can of mango nectar instead of fresh mango to make your margarita on the rocks!
+You can use a can of mango nectar instead of fresh mango to make your mixed drink on the rocks!

 - Pineapple juice: If you find pineapple juice to be a little too bold and tangy, you can substitute it with fresh mango juice or orange juice instead!